Kirosoft/DeepThought/README.md

 * Fully deployable locally or at scale in the cloud
 * Serverless implementation
 * Agentic core supporting:
-    * Multi-RAG - RAG micro knowledge base per role
+    * Multi-RAG - RAG micro knowledge base on a per role basis
     * In context (multi-shot) Learning  - using semantic or lexical similarity
     * Multi-agent session learning
     * Using tools (API calling)